luc-tielen/souffle-haskell/README.md

 import GHC.Generics
 import Data.Vector
-import qualified Language.Souffle.TH as Souffle import qualified Language.Souffle as Souffle
+import qualified Language.Souffle.TH as Souffle import qualified Language.Souffle.Compiled as Souffle

 -- We only use template haskell for directly embedding the .cpp file into this file.
 -- If we do not do this, it will link incorrectly due to the way the